MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-on-premises.md

   - Use the DHCP snap-in to administer an AD-joined DHCP server.
 You might need to enter the DHCP server name or address.

 > [!TIP]
-> To understand how Azure AD joined devices use cached credentials in a cloud native approach, watch [OPS108: Windows authentication internals in a hybrid world (syfuhs.net)](https://syfuhs.net/ops108-windows-authentication-internals-in-a-hybrid-world) (opens an external website).
+> To understand how Azure AD joined devices use cached credentials in a cloud-native approach, watch [OPS108: Windows authentication internals in a hybrid world (syfuhs.net)](https://syfuhs.net/ops108-windows-authentication-internals-in-a-hybrid-world) (opens an external website).

 ## Authentication and access to on-premises resources